-- 1. Make an initial record of the information Please add this to CPoMS or use the paper form in Annex 3 if unable to access CPoMS] - 2.
-Report it to the DSL or Deputy DSL / headteacher immediately - 3.
-The DSL or headteacher will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL or headteacher are not immediately available (see 4.2 below) - 4.
-Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions they were involved in. - Any injuries (use skin maps on CPoMS or the paper in Annex 4) - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child
+- Make an initial record of the information.
+Further guidance in SECTION 5A GUIDANCE FOR ALL STAFF ON RECEIVING DISCLOSURES - > Report it to the DSL or Deputy DSL / headteacher immediately - The DSL or headteacher will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL or headteacher are not immediately available (see 4.2 below) - Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - o Dates and times of their observations - o Dates and times of any discussions they were involved in. - Any injuries (use skin maps in SECTION 5D) - Explanations given by the child / adult - What action was taken - o Any actual words or phrases used by the child